-Virgil Phillips Jr. is the founder and Executive Director of Lessons for Life, a nonprofit organization that helps high school students expand their potential through educational and social events including financial literacy, occupation opportunities, life skills, and workforce etiquette.
+Virgil Phillips Jr. is the founder and Executive Director of Lessons for Life, a nonprofit organization that helps middle and high school students expand their potential through educational and social events including financial literacy, occupation opportunities, life skills, and workforce etiquette.
 Virgil will be the primary instructor for Lessons for Life in which he will provide students with knowledge that they can utilize outside of the classroom, as well as provide them with the opportunity to interact with successful Henrico County district schools alumni.

 Virgil received his Bachelor of Science in Health Services Administration from James Madison University in 2016, his Master of Business Administration from Capella University in 2019 and is currently pursuing a PhD in Higher Education Administration with a specialization in Educational Leadership at Liberty University.

-Aside from his obligations at Lessons for Life, Virgil also holds the position of Program Coordinator at VCU Health System.
+Aside from his obligations at Lessons for Life, Virgil also holds the position of Program Manager at VCU Health System.
 Within this role, he provides and manages undergraduate students at Virginia Commonwealth University through a health-related internship within VCU Health System.
 Along with this, he mentors and prepares these undergraduate students for the transition from undergraduate to the workforce.

 Lessons for Life aligns with three main values that Virgil upholds throughout his life: motivation, education, and perseverance.
 Motivation, whether intrinsic or extrinsic, is important to Virgil because this is the driving factor that drives us towards our goals.
 Virgil believes that education is the foundation in which success is built upon and the determining factor that allows us to attain our goals.
 Virgil also believes that the challenge to attain your goals has to be combined with perseverance to overcome the obstacles that will arise when striving for success.